Unboxed-Software/solana-course/content/local-setup.md

 solana config set --url mainnet-beta
 ```

-Similarly, use the `solana config set --keypair` command to change the `Keypair Path`.
+Similarly, you can use the `solana config set --keypair` command to change the `Keypair Path`.
 Solana CLI will then use the keypair from the specified path when running commands.

 ```bash
 solana config set --keypair ~/<FILE_PATH>
 ```

+### Test validators

+You'll often find it helpful to run a local validator for testing and debugging rather than deploying to Devnet.

+You can run a local test validator using the `solana-test-validator` command.
+This command creates and ongoing process that will require its own command line window.

+It's often helpful to open a new command line tab or window and run the `solana logs` command alongside the test validator.
+This creates another ongoing process that will stream the logs associated with your configuration's cluster.

+If your CLI configuration is pointed to `localhost` then the logs will always be associated with the test validator you've created, but you can also stream logs from other clusters like Devnet and Mainnet-beta.
+When streaming logs from other clusters, you'll want to include a program ID with the command to limit the logs you see to your specific program.

+### Keypairs

 You can generate a new keypair using the `solana-keygen new --outfile` command followed by the file path to store the keypair.